FelixHertweck/seatReservation/README.md

 ### Automatic Admin User Creation

 Upon initial startup, the application automatically checks for the existence of an 'admin' user.
-If no user with the username 'admin' is found, a new admin account will be created with the following default credentials:
+If no user with the username 'admin' is found, a new admin account will be created during the application's startup phase.
+The credentials for this automatically created user are:

 -   **Username:** `admin`
--   **Email:** `admin@example.com`
+-   **Email:** `admin@localhost`
--   **Password:** `admin`
+-   **Password:** A randomly generated password.
+This password will be logged to the console (STDOUT) during the application's startup.
 -   **Roles:** `ADMIN`

 **Make sure to change the default credentials before deploying the application**